duneanalytics/spellbook/docs/models/model_overview.md

 ### Source YML Files

+**_Note:_** with the release of [sub-projects](https://github.com/duneanalytics/spellbook/discussions/5238), all sources were migrated to a [new directory](https://github.com/duneanalytics/spellbook/tree/main/sources) at the root of Spellbook.
+The intention is to centralize sources, so they can be reused across sub-projects.

 Required for DBT to understand the source schema & table names.
 While there aren’t strict guidelines to follow on these source files, most include:

 - Schema name of source